Although it is easy to focus on the rare birds of the world, the birds that frequent our backyards here in North America are just as fascinating.

 8. Yellow-rumped Warbler

 Yellow-rumped warblers are striking, active birds.
-These singers are small streaky brown and yellow birds.
-They barely have more significant numbers than the red-eyed vireo at just over 130 million.
+These beautiful singers are small, streaky brown and yellow birds.
+There are approximately 130 million yellow-rumped warblers in North America.

-They spend their summers in Canada and then migrate southeast to Mexico and the Eastern United States.
-They typically spend their time foraging in the outer tree canopies of coniferous forests, often darting out after bugs.
+They spend their summers in Canada before migrating southeast to Mexico and the Eastern United States.
+They typically spend their time foraging in the outer tree canopies of coniferous forests and can be seen flying after bugs and insects.

-However, they are adaptable and will spend their time in any forest.
-In the winter, they often travel in large flocks and consume lots of time eating berries.
+In the winter, they often travel in large flocks and consume much of their time eating berries.

 Click here to learn about the 11 most giant birds in North America.